 The Quality Enhancement Plan (QEP) is part of the reaffirmation of accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The QEP involves developing and accessing a strategy to improve an area of student learning or student success in a significant way through a campus-wide, five-year initiative.

-What is Coastal Georgia's QEP?
+What is the goal of the QEP?

-The goal of the QEP is to direct and apply students' interests and abilities toward developing career goals so that they choose and stay on an academic pathway until degree completion.
-The plan’s goal will be accomplished through the following student learning outcomes:
+The goal of the QEP is to direct a cohort of first-time freshmen to apply their interests and abilities toward developing educational and career goals to choose and stay on an academic pathway through degree completion.
+The plan’s goal will be accomplished through the following student success outcomes:

 What actions will be implemented through the QEP?

 Over the next five years, a cohort of first-time freshmen will be engaged in career exploration, developing a career goal, and selecting and persisting on an academic pathway to complete their degrees.
 As the QEP is implemented, the College will:

 The College has developed an assessment plan to measure the success of the QEP.
 It is designed to measure student learning and program effectiveness outcomes and the progress the QEP is making towards meeting its intended goal.